-The authority recognises expected credit losses on all of its financial assets held at amortised cost, either on a 12-month or lifetime basis.
+The Council recognises expected credit losses on all of its financial assets held at amortised cost, either on a 12month or lifetime basis.
 The expected credit loss model also applies to lease receivables and contract assets.
-Only lifetime losses are recognised for trade receivables (debtors) held by the authority.
+Only lifetime losses are recognised for trade receivables (debtors) held by the Council.